 "In February 2000 we had a friend staying with us for a week from California.
-She was a nurse and noticed that I had a really bad wheeze at night.
+She was a nurse and noticed that I had a really bad wheeze.
 I was aware of the problem but I didn't think it was anything to worry about.
-However, by the following morning she had spoken to my wife who convinced me to get it checked out by a GP.
+However, by the following morning she had spoken to my wife, Gwen, who convinced me to get it checked out by a GP.

 In February 2001 a specialist gave Bill the good news that the cancer had gone.
-Since recovering from the disease thirteen years ago he has experienced many highlights in his life.
+Since recovering from being treated for lung cancer more than twenty years ago he has experienced many highlights in his life.